Temporalitas/ipv6-proxy-server/README.md

   Use only if configuration handled by cloud-init or something like this (for example, on Vultr servers), rarely used parameter, check your VPS documentation
 - `-b` or `--backconnect-ip` - server IPv4 backconnect address for proxies, use ONLY if script cannot parse IP correctly and your server has non-standard IP configuration
 - `-f` or `--backconnect-proxies-file` - path to file, in which backconnect proxies list will be written when proxies start working (default `~/proxyserver/backconnect_proxies.list`).
 You can just copy all proxies from this file and use them in your soft as list of IPv6 proxies.
 - `-m` or `--ipv6-mask` - first blocks on server subnet, unchanged part, use ONLY if script cannot parse ipv6 mask automatically.
-For example, if the external ipv6 address on server is `2a03:6f01:5::1da6` and you want to use entire /64 subnet, script cannot parse ipv6 gateaway because of address zero-field replacement with `::`.
+For example, if the external ipv6 address on server is `2a03:6f01:5::1da6` and you want to use entire /64 subnet, script cannot parse ipv6 gateway because of address zero-field replacement with `::`.
 Real mask for /64 subnet is first four blocks - `2a03:6f01:5:0`
 - `-i` or `--interface` - ethernet interface name, to which IPv6 subnet is allocated and where all proxies will be raised.
 Automatically parsed from system info by default, use ONLY if you have non-standard/additional interfaces on your server.
 - `--uninstall` - uninstall proxy server, you don't need to provide any other parameters with it.
+- `--info` - get info about running proxy server (proxy count, rotating, auth, etc.)

 ### License